The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 We installed Lion using puppet 2.7.6, but the same behavior is present in 2.7.18.

-#2 Updated by Gary Larizza over 1 year ago
+#2 Updated by Gary Larizza almost 4 years ago

 The reason this is happening is because changing/creating a password in 10.7 in the directoryservice provider requires opening up the user’s plist on disk, injecting our keys, and serializing it back to disk.
 It’s not ideal.
 A better way is to call dscl to directly change just the password attribute (which is what I’m working on at the moment).
 My changes to the provider should accomodate this.
 I’ll add myself as a watcher.